grafov/kiwi/README.md

 * change log verbosity and set of record fields on the fly
 * dynamic filtering
 * keep context of the application
+* delayed logging
 * fast forking of subloggers with inherited context
+* passing data into child loggers and back
 * optional lazy evaluation of arguments for lowering logger footprint
+* light realization without any external libs but standard library

 Kiwi logger has built around the idea:

 *Log everything in the code with as much details as possible.
-But actually write only that you need in the moment.*
+But actually save in the log files only that you need.*

 In the ideal world of course you could log _everything_ and it is right way.
 Then you are look up the central log storage that gathered logs from all the applications instances.
 You could view and